takanory/slides/20190824pyconmy/PITCHME.md

   * Is there someone using Slack?
 * I'm Launching the Slack application at any time on PC and smartphone.
 * So it's easy to access Slack.
 I want to do everything in Slack.
-* From here, I will explain how to create a chatbot on Slack.
+* Let's make chatbot on Slack.

 ---